Marketing and Discount

 Skimming pricing, also called price skimming or skim pricing, is a strategy where businesses launch new products at high prices and gradually lower them as competitors enter the market.
 The idea is to tap into the demand from early adopters who are willing to pay a premium and then, over time, attract more price-sensitive customers as the price drops.

 This approach is especially popular for innovative or high-tech products where there’s strong demand at the start.
 But, as always, it comes with its pros and cons.
-Here’s a quick look at the main advantages and disadvantages of skimming pricing:
+Here’s a quick look at the main price skimming advantages and disadvantages:

 Pros: